 October 1, 2012 by admin

+The only thing in Ballard that isn’t very beautiful is trying to find parking.
 It took us nearly 20 minutes to find a parking spot and we all held our breath as we SQUEEEZED into a tight one.
 We adore this market.
 Even the kids helped in the spot sleuthing.

 Wandering past booths piled with veggies, baked goods and locally made things with coffee in hand is the epitome of Seattle living and when the air is cool enough to see the steam coming out of the pots at the Patty Pan Grill, it’s pure magic.